Erto87/Erto87/README.md

 <h1>I'm Tero <strong>**Game Developer**</strong></h1>
-<h3>Hi there 👋 My name is Tapio Kettunen and I am an aspiring game programmer.
+<h3>Hi there 👋 My name is Tero Kettunen and I am an aspiring game programmer.
 I have been delving into the fascinating world of game development and have been focusing on learning Unity game engine and C# programming language.</h3>

 <h2>👨‍💻 My School Project (Working In a Team)</h2>
 <details>